Reports overview

 These reporting guides focus on the reporting layer around churn.
 They cover dashboard design, report structure, scorecards, issue registers, review templates, and the operating views leaders need once raw data is already available.

-Each page ties the topic back to an operational question: what signal is changing, what revenue or customer segment is exposed, and which team should own the next response.
+Each page ties the topic back to one urgent question: what is changing, what revenue is exposed, and who needs to act before the pattern spreads.

 Reporting design shapes decision quality.
 A weak dashboard makes every churn issue look equally urgent.
 A stronger report narrows the question, points to the owner, and makes the next follow-up more obvious.

-That is what makes these guides commercially useful.
-They help the company move from passive reporting into a sharper retention operating rhythm with clearer priorities and faster follow-through.
+That is what makes these guides useful commercially.
+They help the company move from passive reporting into faster, clearer retention decisions.

-RetentBase is built to sit inside that workflow by connecting the topic to structured churn reasons, issue detection, and the recurring cadence that turns insight into a managed response.
+RetentBase sits inside that workflow by connecting the topic to structured churn reasons, issue detection, and the recurring cadence that turns insight into a managed response.

 A leadership team has several dashboards already, yet churn still feels hard to manage.
 The problem is not visibility alone.
 It is that the reporting surfaces are not built around the actual retention decisions the business needs to make each week, month, and quarter.

-The guides below help the team move from that broad question into a more precise topic, then into the related reason, playbook, integration, or comparison page that gives the next step more context.
+The guides below help the team move from that broad question into the exact reason, workflow, system, or comparison page that makes the next move clearer.

 Use this when the question is how churn should be shown to leadership, boards, or operating teams.